 For the show, Lizzo recruited plus size models and dancers with positive attitudes.
-She made it clear that she won’t be making them feel bad through a series of progressive eliminations, as many reality TV shows do, and that the show will have a more positive storyline.
+At her SXSW talk in 2022, she made it clear that she won’t be making them feel bad through a series of progressive eliminations, as many reality TV shows do, and that the show will have a more positive storyline.

 Why Do We Struggle to Take Care of Ourselves?